molssi-seamm/molssi-seamm.github.io/docs/users/user_experience.rst

    *Choices for controlling the temperature in LAMMPS*

-If we choose Berendsen's method for controlling the temperature, the dialog reconfigures to show only the relevant options:
+If we choose ``Berendsen's method`` for controlling the temperature, the dialog automatically reconfigures to only show the pertinent options:

 .. figure:: /images/berendsen_parameters.png
    :width: 400px